liujip0/auth-ysws/README.md

 # Authly

-Authly is a [You Ship We Ship](https://ysws.hackclub.com) program that rewards teenagers for creating unique and interesting authentication flows with a yubikey from yubico
+Authly is a [You Ship We Ship](https://ysws.hackclub.com) program that rewards teenagers for creating unique and interesting authentication systems with yubikeys, programmable NFC tags, and antivirus software giftcards.

 ## 🎯 The Challenge